Hashprice

 • The spot price of one bitcoin can vary depending on private sector adoption, speculative demand for risk assets, government regulation, monetary policy, cost of production, and supply issuance.

-• The price of bitcoin futures on exchanges like Binance and FTX can be evaluated for consensus views on future bitcoin prices.
+• The price of bitcoin futures on exchanges like Coinbase and Kraken can be evaluated for consensus views on future bitcoin prices.